luo1945049855/s1mple.ml/source/_posts/cpp/effective_modern_cpp.md

 * C++14 permits `auto` to indicate that a function's return type.
   C++14 lambdas may use `auto` in parameter declarations.
   However, these uses of `auto` employ `template type deduction` not `auto` type deduction.
-* Template Type Deduction, the reference-ness of an initializing expression is ignored.
-  `auto` return type deduction will strip off the reference
+* Template Type Deduction, the reference-ness of an initializing expression is ignored, so `auto` return type deduction will strip off the reference

 ```cpp
 template <typename Container, typename Index>